BirolLab/ntSynt-viz/README.md

 ## Interactive plots
 As of v1.1.0, ntSynt-viz generates an HTML file to allow interactive exploration of the ribbon plot.

-Use `--html-title "My ribbon plot" --html-image logo.png` to add a title and adjacent image to the interactive page.
-The image is embedded in the self-contained HTML output.
-The title accepts `<em>` or `<i>` tags for italic text; for example, `--html-title "Synteny in <em>Capsicum</em> species"`.

 Interactive elements include:
 * Hover/click on a ribbon to highlight the entire synteny block and display block coordinates and orientations
 * Hover/click on a chromosome to display ID and length